 - Only 37% of the housing units in Jacksonville are renter-occupied.

-- Areas of Jacksonville that are the most affordable for renters include Fairfield, Longbranch, and Phoenix.
+- Areas of Jacksonville that are the most affordable for renters include 29th and Chase, College Gardens, and Edgewood Manor.

 Historic Price Changes & Housing Affordability